pulumi/training/azure-typescript/2_stack-advanced-topics/EXERCISES.md

 # Exercise 1:
-Create and use a configuration secret for the linux admin user name, and create a stack output with the value.
+Create and use a configuration secret for the linux password, and create a stack output with the value.
-NOTE: The code as written now will fail since there is a reference to an admin user name variable that is not set.
+NOTE: The code as written now will fail since there is a reference to a password variable that is not set.
-The goal of this exercise is to address that by storing the user name in the stack config as a secret and then getting the value in the code.
+The goal of this exercise is to address that by storing the password in the stack config as a secret and then getting the value in the code.
 And, when exported as a stack output, you will see that Pulumi will keep it as a secret.
 Furthermore, secrets are not displayed in logs or in the Pulumi Console (SaaS).
 VALIDATION: Look at the stack config file and see that the password is stored as encrypted data.